vitest-dev/vitest/docs/api/index.md

 type TestFunction = () => Awaitable<void> | (done: DoneCallback) => void
 ```

-When a test function returns a promise, the runner will await until it is resolved to collect async expectations.
+When a test function returns a promise, the runner will wait until it is resolved to collect async expectations.
 If the promise is rejected, the test will fail.

 For compatibility with Jest, `TestFunction` can also be of type `(done: DoneCallback) => void`.
 If this form is used, the test will not be concluded until `done` is called (with zero arguments or a falsy value for a successful test, and with a truthy error value as argument to trigger a fail).
-We don't recommend to use this form, as you can achieve the same using an `async` function.
+We don't recommend using this form, as you can achieve the same using an `async` function.

 ## test